-- 3. In the Category Profile page, move all group categories to the Block column. - TIP: Blocks of category groups can be moved by clicking the first category group, and then pressing the Shift key on your keyboard while clicking the last category group, and then clicking in the Block column. - 4.
-For Uncategorized Sites, click "Block". - 5.
+TIP: Blocks of category groups can be moved by clicking the first category group, and then pressing the Shift key on your keyboard while clicking the last category group, and then clicking in the Block column.

+- 4. For Uncategorized Sites, select "Block". - 5.
 Click Apply.